 Evenings are filled with laughter, good conversation and fun.
 Listen to your favourite music on the boat-wide sound system.
 Enjoy a midnight swim.
 Sit on the foredeck and watch the stars.
 Play cards or board games with your travelling companions.
 Your imagination is the only limit to things you can do on-board!

-On Day 3, we'll make our way eastwards, passing the Greek Island of Meis (Kastellorizo) and stopping at Aquarium Bay for lunch and a swim.
+On Day 3, we'll make our way eastwards, passing the Greek Island of Meis (Kastellorizo) and stopping in an area near Kaş filled with rocky outcroppings for lunch and a swim.
 If you're interested in scuba diving, this is the place to do it!

-We'd be happy to introduce you to a reputable scuba business that can provide everything from "intro to scuba" sessions for complete beginners to "wreck dives" for already-certified divers.
-Whether you take advantage of their services, or simply want to snorkel amongst the rocky outcroppings of the Five Islands on your own, we're sure you'll be awed by the clearness of the water in this area.
+We'd be happy to introduce you to a reputable scuba business that can provide everything from "intro to scuba" sessions for complete beginners to "wreck dives" for already-certified divers Whether you take advantage of their services, or simply want to snorkel amongst the Five Islands on your own, we're sure you'll be awed by the clearness of the water in this area.

-Mid-afternoon, we'll lift anchor again and continue our journey for another 2 hours towards Kekova.
+Mid-afternoon, we'll lift anchor again and continue our journey for another 2 hours towards the Kekova region.

-The environmentally protected Kekova region is home to several rich historical sites – including Sunken City and Simena (also called Kale or Castle Village).
+This environmentally protected region is home to several rich historical sites – including Sunken City and Simena (also called Kaleköy or Castle Village).
 We'll cruise over Sunken City (environmental laws prohibit us from stopping), then head across the channel and anchor near the impressive Byzantine castle at Simena.

 You're welcome to explore the village and surrounding area, visit the castle ruins (a nominal admission is required), or enjoy some of the best homemade ice cream we've tasted along the Turquoise Coast.
 The area abounds with Loggerhead Sea Turtles (Caretta caretta) and we've also spotted the occasional family of dolphins swimming alongside boats in the Kekova channel.

 If the weather is good, we'll stay anchored here until morning, allowing you to appreciate the beauty of the ancient castle by night.
-Otherwise, we'll cruise a bit farther along the channel to Gökkaya for a more protected anchorage.
+Otherwise, we'll cruise a bit farther along the channel to Gökkaya and spend the night in a more protected anchorage.

 Day 4 – Kekova, Demre, and Furunoz Bay

-After breakfast, we will lift anchor and head to Demre for the day, stopping for a quick peek at a cave reputed to have been used for storing pirate booty in days gone by.
+After a hearty Turkish breakfast, we will lift anchor and head to Demre for the day, stopping for a quick peek at a cave reputed to have been used for storing pirate booty in days gone by.